cankaratepe23/MedicBot-Whisper/README.md

 ## Supported Commands (Voice & Text)

-Voice commands can be initiated by speaking the hotword ("bumblebee") and pausing for a very short moment before providing the desired command.
+Voice commands can be initiated by speaking the hotword (can be configured) and pausing for a very short moment before providing the desired command.
 Text commands can be initiated through the slash "/" command on discord.

 - play {song name} - plays the first song/video yielded by a youtube search of the given {song name}.
 Otherwise, adds to the music queue
 - skip - Skips the current song